armin-pfaeffle/sass-autocompile/README.md

 - #### Include paths
-    Paths to look for imported files (`@import` declarations).
+    Paths to look for files that are referenced by `@import` declarations (e.g. SASS frameworks or your own general SASS style collection).
 Multiple paths must be separated by commas.
 If you need spaces, commas or semicolons in a path, it must be surrounded by quotes.

     ```
     /path/to/your/project/lib, "/path to your/project/mod"